trustlines-network/clientlib-docs/md/installation.md

 Use the following configuration to connect to the currently deployed test setup.

-**NOTE: The smart contracts are deployed on the Kovan testnet.
-So some Kovan Test ETH is required to interact with the contracts in this setup.**
+**NOTE: The [trustlines-network contracts](https://github.com/trustlines-network/contracts) are deployed on the Kovan testnet.
+Some Kovan Test ETH is therefore required to interact with the contracts in this setup.**

 ```javascript